MuleSoft-AI-Chain-Project/example-mule-apps/a2a-ail-demo/README.md

   - `update_accounts` - Update existing account information
 - **Protocols**: Both SSE and Streamable HTTP connections
 - **Integration**: Salesforce connector for CRM operations
+- **Approach**: This approach showcases, how to use MCP Tooling by natively creating connectivity to the System of Record (in this case Salesforce) within a single Mule App.

 #### **mcp-server-demo-erp**
 - **Purpose**: Provides standardized tools for ERP operations